rururu/rete4frames/doc/language.md

 ----
 The condition is a bare pattern or a pattern with a test.
 The negative condition is a condition preceding with the symbol "not".
+Negative conditions must be after all positive conditions.
 If some condition contains a test the test is a last element of the list.
 The test is a predicate call or a list of tests or a vector of tests.
 The predicate is any Clojure function that returns true or false values, and also nil and not nil values that can be considered as true and false.